Eimskip and Social Responsibility

 According to MARPOL Annex V, all vessels are to have a garbage management plan and a garbage record book.
-To further improve the monitoring, recycling, and reporting, Eimskip digitized the garbage log and started streaming the data to the environmental data warehouse in 2016.
+To further improve the monitoring, recycling and reporting, Eimskip digitized the garbage log and started streaming the data to the environmental data warehouse in 2016.
+The solution was further developed in 2017, with digitalization of MARPOL Annex I and MARPOL Annex VI.
 Through this, waste has become a part of the supply chain footprint calculation and analytics.
 This also increases the possibility of further creating value from the waste.

 IMPROVE ENERGY EFFICIENCY OF THE COMPANY’S VESSELS

 As a front-runner in the industry, Eimskip started to explore the use of new energy management technologies in 2005 with the intention of increasing the energy efficiency of its fleet.
 Energy management solutions in shipping were new at that time and the technology was in its infancy.
 Today, energy efficiency is an integrated part of the operation of the vessel fleet.
 Based on the positive results, Eimskip will continue focusing on improved energy efficiency and decreased environmental impact of its vessels.

 IMPROVE ENERGY EFFICIENCY OF THE COMPANY'S FLEET OF TRUCKS AND OTHER EQUIPMENT